swiftly-solution/documentation/docgen/output/events/gameevents/onroundmvp.md

 ---

 # OnRoundMvp
-This event is triggered when round_mvp is triggered
+This event is triggered when round_mvp is triggered.
 ::: tabs
 @tab Lua
 ```lua